Generic Name: triamcinolone acetonide

 Triamcinolone Injection Description

-Triamcinolone acetonide injectable suspension, USP is triamcinolone acetonide, a synthetic glucocorticoid corticosteroid with marked anti-inflammatory action, in a sterile aqueous suspension suitable for intralesional and intra-articular injection.
-THIS FORMULATION IS SUITABLE FOR INTRA-ARTICULAR AND INTRALESIONAL USE ONLY.
+Triamcinolone acetonide injectable suspension, USP is a synthetic glucocorticoid corticosteroid with anti-inflammatory action.
+THIS FORMULATION IS SUITABLE FOR INTRAMUSCULAR AND INTRA-ARTICULAR USE ONLY.
+THIS FORMULATION IS NOT FOR INTRADERMAL INJECTION.

 Triamcinolone Injection - Clinical Pharmacology